Olympia Washington, USA Travel Guide

 The region's cuisine draws on its natural abundance and historical development.
 There is a strong farm-to-table ethos here, with many restaurants sourcing ingredients directly from nearby farms.

-Fresh seafood like salmon, oysters, and Dungeness crab is a staple.
+Fresh seafood like salmon, oysters, and Dungeness crab is a fundamental element.
 Seasonal berries, apples, and various vegetables feature prominently.
 Local meats and craft beverages are also common.

 Generally offers more independent, upscale, and diverse international options.